olomono/atm/algorithm.md

 	AND trust message is intended for ATM (i.e., the 'usage' attribute contains ATM's namespace) )
 	for (owner in owners)
-		if (sender is account OR sender is owner) if (key of senderFingerprint is authenticated)
+		if (sender is ownJid OR sender is owner) if (key of senderFingerprint is authenticated)
 				authenticate(owner, fingerprintsForAuthentication, false)
 				distrust(owner, fingerprintsForDistrusting, false)